 Otherwise, they will be included with an online, DIY divorce program (which is not free, but low-cost compared with paying attorneys).

-How can I get free divorce papers online?
+How can I get divorce papers for free?
+Can I print my own divorce papers?

 Many states increasingly allow you to download and file your own divorce papers online for free.
 Check with your local clerk, then check out Rocket Lawyer’s divorce worksheet, which is 100% free.